enoklearn/engineering/exercises/architecture/microservice-scoping.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Come up with an idea that requires at least two microservices.
+1. Come up with an application idea that requires at least two microservices.
 2. Create a clear separation of concerns between the microservices.
 3. Add a third microservice to the system.
 4. Share the results with your mentor.